 Details about document requirements and how to submit them to the Graduate College can be found at Admitted Student Final Credential Requirements | The Graduate College at the University of Illinois at Urbana-Champaign.

 No, we do not allow the transfer of other credits, from the University of Illinois or anywhere else, to fulfill MSPE degree requirements.
 Nevertheless, in cases like this, we encourage our students to substitute other MSPE approved courses for similar ones taken elsewhere.

 The Graduate College does not accept any credential evaluations prepared by services such as WES.
 Rather, the applicant should upload unofficial copies of their transcripts and degree certificates as part of the online application process, and the Graduate College will perform its own evaluation of the credentials.
 This is an unnecessary cost to incur when applying to the MSPE Program.

 The Graduate Record Exam (GRE) is not strictly required (except for students who want to be considered for the Ph.D. track).
 We nevertheless do recommend that you take this test and self-report the results (quantitative, verbal and analytical) as part of the application process.

 The GMAT is not required; results should not be reported if exam has been taken.

-For the MSPE Program, applicants from non-English speaking countries must have a TOEFL score of at least 550 PBT (paper-based), 213 CBT (computer-based) or 79 IBT (internet based) or an IELTS score of 6.5 overall with a score of 6.0 or higher in all subsections.
+For the MSPE Program, applicants from non-English speaking countries must have a TOEFL score of at least 79 IBT (internet based) or an IELTS score of 6.5 overall.
+For more information about acceptable scores, visit https://grad.illinois.edu/admissions/instructions/04c.

 You can request your official TOEFL test scores from the Educational Testing Service (ETS).
 Request scores to be sent to institution code 1836.
 Department codes are not necessary so either leave this blank (if that is an option) or enter 00.